scala/scala3/docs/docs/reference/metaprogramming/macros.md

 situations described above.

-In what concerns the range of features it covers, this form of macros introduces a principled meta programming framework that is quite close to the MetaML family of languages.
+In what concerns the range of features it covers, this form of macros introduces a principled metaprogramming framework that is quite close to the MetaML family of languages.
 One difference is that MetaML does not have an equivalent of the PCP
 - quoted code in MetaML _can_ access variables in its immediately enclosing environment, with some restrictions and caveats since such accesses involve